-The Queensland Class 2 Performance Based Standards A-Double (Toowoomba to Port of Brisbane) Authorisation Notice 2019 (No.1) (see Figure 27) allows 30 metre 11 and 12 Axle A-doubles to operate into the Port of Brisbane with a NHVR PBS Vehicle Approval (see Figure 25: NHVR PBS Approval) and a HML GPS Tracking System (see 3.6 - Higher mass limits (HML)).
-Note that maximum mass is 85.0 tonnes, which is the HML 11 Axle mass limit excluding steer allowances, so trucks may need to underload when loading at country locations.
+East of the Dividing Range, the Queensland Class 2 Performance Based Standards A-Double (Toowoomba to Port of Brisbane) Authorisation Notice 2023 (No.1) (see Figure 27) allows 30 metre 11 Axle A-doubles to operate to Brisbane with a maximum mass of 81.5 tonnes.
+The notice is not used by grain tipper trucks.